06 Jan Opal Care Guide

-Opals are moderately tough but due to their non crystalline structure it is hard to foresee how resistant your piece really is, so the best way is to take usual precautions and protect your stones from knocks.
-Previous reports from the GIA suggest that Welo opals can even withstand a fall on concrete floor from 1.5m without damage, but it obviously depends on the shape they are cut into and a particular piece’s internal structure.
+Opals are quite tough but due to their non crystalline structure it is hard to foresee how resistant your gem really is, so the best way is to keep usual precautions and protect your stones from knocks.
+Previous GIA’s rapport show, Welo opals can actually withstand a fall on concrete floor from 1.5m without damage, but it obviously depends on size, shape and internal structure of the stone.

-Summarising I have to say opals require more care than most gemstones, but you can be sure there’s no other stone like yours in the whole world!
+I have to say opal does require more care than your average gemstone, but it is anything but.
+You can simply be sure, there’s no other stone exactly like yours!

 Robert Zdeb 2013